 - turned in at South Beloit High School to the main office (to Keeley)

-Although we will still accept late applications, preference will be given to freshmen who complete and turn in all three parts of their applications on time.
+Although we will still accept late applications, preference will be given to freshmen and sophomores who complete their applications on time.

 Simply submitting an application is not a guarantee of acceptance into the program.
 We have a strict limit on the number of students that we are able to serve because our program is funded by grants through the Department of Education.

 The applications of all students whom are not immediately accepted into the program are kept on file in our office.
 These applications are periodically reviewed and a student may receive some correspondence from us at a later date if additional openings in the program become available.
 Although the applications are looked at occasionally, we do not record a waiting list.
 This means that it is the responsibility of the applicant to inquire about the availability of positions.